angular/angular/aio/content/guide/ivy.md

 {@a updating}
 ## Updating an existing project to use Ivy

-You can update an existing project to use Ivy by making the following configuration changes.

-- Add the `enableIvy` option in the `angularCompilerOptions` in your project's `tsconfig.app.json`.
+To update an existing project to use Ivy, set the `enableIvy` option in the `angularCompilerOptions` in your project's `tsconfig.app.json`.
 ```json
 {
   "compilerOptions": { ... },